SpikeAI/2022-10-04_polychronies_OBSOLETE/content/10_introduction-timing-vision.md

-## introduction: precise temporal patterns in the brain
+## Introduction: precise temporal patterns in the brain

 ### Ultra fast neural codes for ultra fast vision